-The only plans pursuant to which the Company has granted equity awards to its executive officers or other employees were the 2002 Stock Option Plan, which terminated on May 21, 2018, and its 2018 Stock Option Plan, which was approved by the shareholders of the Company at the Annual Meeting of Shareholders on July 24, 2018.
+The only plans pursuant to which the Company has granted equity awards to its executive officers or other employees were the 2002 Stock Option Plan, which terminated on May 21, 2018, and its 2018 Stock Option Plan, which was approved by the shareholders of the Company at the Annual Meeting of Shareholders on July 24, 2018 and amended by the shareholders of the Company at the Annual Meeting of Shareholders on July 22, 2024.
 Both the 2002 Stock Option Plan and the 2018 Stock Option Plan were approved by the Company's shareholders and provide for the grant of stock options to directors, key employees of the Company and consultants to the Company.
 Both the 2002 Stock Option Plan and the 2018 Stock Option Plan provide for the grant of both options which qualify as incentive stock options under the Code and non-qualified stock options.
-All options granted under both the 2002 Stock Option Plan and the 2018 Stock Option Plan have exercise prices equal to the fair market value of the underlying Common Stock of the Company on the dates of grant, which, in accordance with the terms of the Plans, is the reported closing priceof the Common Stock on the New York Stock Exchange on the date preceding the date the option was granted.
-Options granted under the Plans become exercisable 25% one year from the date of grant, with an additional 25% exercisable each succeeding anniversary of the date of grant, and expire 10 years from the dateof grant.
+All options granted under both the 2002 Stock Option Plan have exercise prices equal to the fair market value of the underlying Common Stock of the Company on the dates of grant, which, in accordance with the terms of the Plans, is the reported closing price of the Common Stock on the New York Stock Exchange on the date preceding the date the option was granted.
+Options granted under the Plans become exercisable 25% one year from the date of grant, with an additional 25% exercisable each succeeding anniversary of the date of grant, and expire 10 years from the date of grant.
 The 2002 Stock Option Plan and the 2018 Stock Option Plan are each administered by the Stock Option Committee.